Over 50 Fun Fort Building Ideas for Kids With Fort Magic

 31. Honor good grades and other achievements with a personalized fort celebration.

-32. Stained glass houses delight everyone when built near a window streaming sunshine.
+32. If you’re interested in how to make a fort that looks like stained glass houses, delight everyone when built near a window streaming sunshine.

 33. Return to the one-room schoolhouse and the lessons learned there.
 Dunce cap a must!